AngryCarrot789/FramePFX/docs/Plugins.md

 A lot of the system is documented in code, so for specific things like slot selection and multiple
 handlers with differing values, I recommend reading the source code to get a better understanding

-To specify the handlers that a slot can modify, you call `SetHandlers(IReadOnlyList<object>)` on the slot, and, if the slot supports the number of
-handlers and also the underlying types of the handler object(s), then it sets `IsCurrentlyApplicable` to true, and the slot can work as normal,
+To specify the handlers that a slot can modify, you call `SetHandlers(IReadOnlyList<object>)` on the slot, and, if the slot supports the number of handlers and also the underlying types of the handler object(s), then it sets `IsCurrentlyApplicable` to true, and the slot can work as normal, and the `Handlers` property is updated with the objects that can be modified.
-and the `Handlers` property is updated with the objects that can be modified. `ClearHandlers` will obviously clear the handlers and the slot is no longer applicable.
+`ClearHandlers` will obviously clear the handlers and makes the slot no longer applicable.

+`SetHandlers` is a recursive method, so it only needs to get called on the root object that you want to set the handlers of. `PropertyEditor` contains the 'root' slot which is what you can call `SetHandlers` on.
+However, the main property editor in the UI has 2 sub-root slots, one for clips and one for tracks.
+Therefore, `SetHandlers` should not be invoked on the root of the `VideoEditorPropertyEditor` object.

+Should you wish to add your own slot to the main UI, maybe your plugin adds a 2nd window and you want selected objects in that window to be reflected in the main UI's property editor, you should add that slot to the `VideoEditorPropertyEditor`'s root, and managed the handlers of the slot you added.

 ## Automatable and Data Parameters
 FramePFX provides two parameter subsystems: data parameters, and automatable parameters.